RecklessPotcover/DECO3500-Project/README.md

 - Lack of specific functions for the medical side.

 The specific Survey is available on the wiki page. [here](https://github.com/RecklessPotcover/DECO3500-Project/wiki/Medium-Fidelity-Prototype)
-### High Fedility Prototype & Unity Userflow Simulation
+### High Fidelity Prototype & Unity Userflow Simulation
 We use Unity to design our high-fidelity models.
 #### Hi-Fi Prototype
 We fixed the volunteer interface interaction and the Lack of address voice entry on the elderly side in the high fidelity prototype.
 In addition, we also designed the medical side.
 Previously, the medical side would only receive video calls from volunteers, but now the medical side has an exclusive interface to receive rescue alerts, check vitals and get passwords.